 ICOS provision of analytics and synthesis services can also be measured by the provision of data products.
-ICOS is the main European provider to the globally used OBSPACK, Carbontracker and Globalviewplus products, that are integrally used in (inverse) modelling by the global climate modelling community.
+ICOS is the main European provider to the globally used OBSPACK, CarbonTracker and GLOBALVIEWplus products, that are integrally used in (inverse) modelling by the global climate modelling community.

-ICOS also provides physical services through the thematic centres and the central analytical facilities (CAL).
-These are widely used and the CAL is gaining importance in the global reference sample network, being second to only one other institution, NOAA, which has carried out this role for decades.
+ICOS also provides physical services through the Thematic Centres (TC) and the central analytical facilities (CAL).
+These are widely used and the CAL is gaining importance in the global reference sample network, being second to only one other institution, the National Oceanic and Atmospheric Administration (NOAA), which has carried out this role for decades.